Jens Christian Springmann, MBA, Dipl.-Ing. (FH), RS

 How long was your time of spiritual education?

 The main period of my spiritual education lasted 8 years, including seminars, teachings, and traveling.
 But of course, this is not the reality, because it does not end here.
 And, it is not an education that is taking place; it is more a process of conscious awakening to a reality that is already inside of everyone.
 With our human, material imagination, and desires, we simply block and keep our true identity hidden.
-But we are not able to do so forever, which is why we may suffer at some point in life, with the purpose to finally arise to the beauty of our own being by freeing our mind from adverse thought patterns – step by step.
+But we are not able to do so forever, which is why we may suffer at some point in life, with the purpose to finally arise to the beauty of our own being by freeing our mind from adverse ideas, thought patterns, and imagination – step by step.

 Which spiritual teachers did you meet or attend seminars?